MartinFeineis/Library/Books/BraveNewWorld.md

 |__p161__|indignant incredulity|ungehaltene Ungläubigkeit|
 |__p162__|tremulous|zitternd|

+* __p015__: Not philsosphers but [fretsawyers](https://en.wikipedia.org/wiki/Fretsaw) and stamp collectors compose the backbone of society.
+* __p030__: "The lower the caste," said Mr. Foster, "the shorter the oxygen."
+The first organ affected was the brain.
+After that the skeleton.
+At seventy per cent of normal oxygen you got dwarfs.
+At less than seventy eyeless monsters.
+"Who are no use at all," concluded Mr. Foster.
+* __p040__: What man has joined, nature is powerless to put [asunder](https://www.dict.cc/?s=asunder).
+* __p049__: Roses and electric shocks, the khaki of Deltas and a whiff os asfœtida -- wedded indissolubly before the child can speak.
+But wordless conditioning is crude and wholesale; cannot bring home the finer distinctions, cannot inculate the more complex courses of behaviour.
+For that there must be words, but words without reason.
+In brief, sleep teaching or, hypnopædia.
-* __P053__: "strange to think that even in Our Ford's day most games were played without more apparatus than a ball or two and a few sticks and perhaps a bit of netting."
+* __p053__: "strange to think that even in Our Ford's day most games were played without more apparatus than a ball or two and a few sticks and perhaps a bit of netting."
 * __P053__: In a little grassy bay between tall clumps of Mediterranean heather, two children, a little boy of about seven and a little girl who might have been a year older, were playing, very gravely and with all the focussed attention of scientists intent on a labour of discovery, a rudimentary ☆☆☆☆☆ game.
 "Charming, charming!" the D.H.C. repeated sentimentally.
 * __p054__: "It's just that this little boy seems rather reluctant to join in the ordinary ☆☆☆☆☆ play."
 * __p057__: His fordship Mustapha Mond